-Non-citizens with eligible immigration status must sign a declaration of status and verification consent form and provide their original immigration documents that are copied front and back and returned to the family.
+Non-citizens with eligible immigration status must sign a declaration of status and verification consent form and provide their original immigration documents.
 SDHC verifies the status through the USCIS SAVE system.
 If this primary verification fails to verify status, SDHC must request that the USCIS conduct a manual search.